 Chafer Beetles - a persistent pest

-The European chafer (Rhizotrogus majalis) is a turf pest that arrived in New Westminster two decades ago.
+The European chafer (Rhizotrogus majalis) is a turf pest that arrived in New Westminster more than 20 years ago.
 Since that time it's moved through Burnaby and other Lower Mainland communities, destroying lawn turf.

 The European chafer completes its life cycle in one year.
 Adult chafers (beetles) swarm in mating flights on warm evenings in June and July.
-The beetles usually fly to tall, vertical structures to mate.
+They'll usually fly to tall, vertical structures to mate.
 However, this isn't the time when they damage your lawn.

 The mated females return to grassy areas to lay eggs in the soil.
 Eggs hatch in June to early August.
-The grubs begin feeding on the fibrous roots of grass while above the ground, birds and animals tear at the grass turf to eat them.
+The resulting grubs then begin feeding on the fibrous roots of grass, while birds and other animals tear at the grass turf to eat the newly hatched grubs.

 How to protect your lawn